NIH Grant Success Rates Under 20%: How to Write a Proposal That Wins in 2026

 The political appetite for that kind of increase doesn't exist right now.
 Which means the squeeze on success rates isn't a one-year anomaly — it's the new baseline.

 For researchers navigating this environment, the imperative is clear: write sharper proposals, target strategically, and don't put all your funding eggs in one basket.
-Tools like Granted can help you discover the federal and foundation opportunities beyond NIH that match your research profile — because in a tighter market, the researchers who diversify their funding strategy are the ones who keep their labs running.
+Granted can help surface the right opportunities and move from prospect list to polished submission before the deadline closes.